carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-R-RStudio.md

 It can be opened in Excel if you want to get a quick look at it that way, or we can dive straight into looking at it in R.

 Next, we’ll use the function called `read.csv` to import data from a CSV (comma-separated value) file.
-(In this case the `.csv` is part of the name of the function, not the name of a separate file.
+(In this case the `csv` is part of the name of the function, not the name of a separate file.
 We didn’t choose the name, which is admittedly a bit confusing here.)

 To do this, put this line in your script area (upper left hand quadrant) and click `Run`.